captmicr0/C964_CC_FRAUD_DETECTION/README.md

-# C964_CC_FRAUD_DETECTION
+# Credit Card Fraud Detection System using Machine Learning
-Credit Card Fraud Detection System using Machine Learning
+This project aims to create a machine learning system to detect fraudulent credit card transactions.
+The system will use ensemble methods, specifically Random Forest or XGBoost, to analyze transaction data and flag potentially fraudulent activities.
+The project will include data preprocessing, model training, evaluation, and a command-line interface to generate visualizations and/or reports.